Skills 360 – Leading Group Decision-Making Meetings (1)

-Welcome back to the Business English Skills 360 for today’s lesson on making your ideas stick.
+Welcome back to Business English Skills 360 for today’s lesson on Business English communication skills for leading a group to a decision.

 Free Resources: Lesson Module | Quiz & Vocab | PDF Transcript